DSP-Channel/DSP/README.md

-According to this Caffe Github Site, you may run caffe docker image as
+According to this Caffe Github Site, you may run Caffe docker image as
 follows: